-I write about immigration law and am currently a Visiting Lecturer at the Hugh F. Culverhouse Jr. School of Law at the University of Alabama.
+I write about immigration law and will be joining the tenure track as an Assistant Professor at the Hugh F. Culverhouse Jr. School of Law at the University of Alabama this summer.
+I am currently a Visiting Lecturer at UA Law.
 Scholarship and teaching are central to my work, and immigration is personal.
 My parents emigrated from India in the 1960s and raised my brother, sister, and me in upstate New York and the San Francisco Bay Area.
 I attended Stanford University, where I studied economics and political theory, focusing on the works of John Rawls and Amartya Sen. I was also thrilled to take several classes taught by Richard Rorty.

 After graduating from Stanford, I worked at a nonprofit in Silicon Valley that devises public policies for working families.
 I then attended Harvard Law School, where I served as an editor of the Harvard Civil Rights-Civil Liberties Law Review and a Teaching Fellow for Professor Michael Sandel's course, "Justice."
 One of my most rewarding experiences at HLS was representing clients at the Harvard Immigration and Refugee Clinic.